Every January, we make New Year’s Resolutions. We’re excited, we make big promises to ourselves and others, and we really mean it this time.

-The founder of Integral Yoga, Swami Satchidananda, told his students, “Don’t have the word impossible in your vocabulary.
+Swami Satchidananda, the founder of Integral Yoga, told his students, “Don’t have the word impossible in your vocabulary.
 Stand up and make an affirmation; then your Sankalpa will be firm.”

-A Sankalpa doesn’t need to wait until January 1; you can set a Sankalpa every day.
+A Sankalpa doesn’t need to wait until January 1, either.
+You can set a Sankalpa every day if you want.
 It can be the same one, or a different one to address a specific need.
 Phrase it in a positive way, such as “I set an intention to treat my body like a temple today, and offer it the healthiest food I can.”
 Or, “Just for today, I set an intention not to smoke.
 I’ll take Deergha Swasaam breaks instead.”

 Setting a Sankalpa is easy.
 All you have to do is say it to yourself.
 Write it down if you like, someplace you can see it—on your bulletin board, on a Post-It note stuck in your wallet, programmed as an alert into your phone that will come up hourly.
 Treat yourself with Maitri, kindness, and congratulate yourself for each step, large or small, that you take toward supporting your Sankalpa.

-If you would like added support for your Sankalpa, visit the Spiritual Surfer Sangha on Facebook and post your Sankalpa there.
+If you’d like added support for your Sankalpa, visit the Spiritual Surfer Sangha on Facebook and post your Sankalpa there.
 I’ll send you good vibes and cheer you on.

 Yoga Mind: Journey Beyond the Physical is a 30-day program of Yoga tools to help you get happier and less stressed.
 Get your copy here.